wilfredchen/personal-website-template-backend/readme.md

 For UISetting -

-Insert UI you want the ability to show or hide into the table.
-E.g About, Portfolio, Contact, Blog, etc...
+Insert UI you want the ability to show or hide into the UISetting table.
+E.g About, Portfolio, Contact, etc...